Network Frontiers, LLC

 9.3.
 Suspension, Limitation or Termination.
 Network Frontiers may suspend, terminate or limit access to the Services at any time if (a) Network Frontiers determines that the Subscription Services are being used by Customer in violation of Applicable Law, (b) Network Frontiers determines that the Subscription Services are being used by Customer in an unauthorized or fraudulent manner (including any violation of Section 2 of this Agreement) or that Customer has submitted fraudulent or inaccurate information to Network Frontiers, (c) Network Frontiers determines that Customer’s use of the Subscription Services adversely affects Network Frontiers’ equipment or service to others, (d) Network Frontiers is prohibited by an order of a court or other governmental agency from providing the Services, (e) in the event of Customer’s non-payment of any Subscription Fees owed to Network Frontiers hereunder within 10 days of the date on which payment is due under Section 4; or (f) a security incident or other disaster that impacts the Services or the security of the Customer Materials.
 Network Frontiers will have no liability for any damages, liabilities or losses as a result of any suspension, limitation or termination of Customer’s use of the Services in accordance with this Section 9.4.

 9.4.
 Effect of Termination.
 Upon termination or expiration of this Agreement, all licenses and other rights of use granted to Customer under this Agreement will immediately cease.
+All Network Frontiers Materials or any component thereof provided through the API to external product(s) will be removed, deprovisioned, or otherwise be made not usable by the Customer at the time of termination.
 All provisions of this Agreement which by their nature are intended to survive termination will so survive.10.
 GOVERNING LAW

 This Agreement shall be governed by, and construed in accordance with, the laws of the State of California and the United States, as applicable, without regard to principles of conflicts of law.
 Each party irrevocably agrees that any legal action, suit, or proceeding brought by it in any way arising out of this Agreement must be brought solely and exclusively in state or federal court located in San Francisco in the State of California.
 Each party irrevocably accepts and submits to the sole and exclusive jurisdiction of each of the aforesaid courts in personam, generally and unconditionally with respect to any action, suit, or proceeding brought by it or against it by the other party.
 The parties further consent to the jurisdiction of any state court located within a district which encompasses assets of a party against which a judgment has been rendered solely for the enforcement of such judgment or award against the assets of such party.
 In any action or proceeding to enforce rights under this Agreement, the prevailing Party shall be entitled to recover costs and attorneys’ fees.11.
 MISCELLANEOUS